 Figuring out how to change your name after marriage is not as easy as it sounds.
-It can be a difficult decision in the first place, then the actual process of changing your surname gets to be so confusing, challenging and time-consuming that you end up wanting to scream.
+It can be a difficult decision in the first place, then the actual process of changing your surname gets to be so confusing, challenging, and time-consuming that you end up wanting to scream.
 You’ll have to stand in long lines, fill out loads of paperwork, make dozens of phone calls to have the exact same conversation… you get the picture.
 To be honest, it sucks.
 At least it used to.
 So if you are wondering “how to change my last name after marriage”, this complete guide will help you navigate through the process.

 - Get your marriage license

 - Update your name on all other things